Faculty

 HANYS

-Victoria Aufiero is responsible for overseeing and leading the strategic development and implementing of HANYS’ advocacy, policy, and education strategies on issues related to managed care, payer/provider relationships and the broad spectrum of hospital and health system-based behavioral health services.
-She participates in collaborative efforts with HANYS’ members and advocates on their behalf with regulators, lawmakers and policy leaders.
+Vic Aufiero is responsible for overseeing and leading the strategic development and implementation of HANYS’ advocacy, policy and education strategies on issues related to managed care, payer/provider relationships and the broad spectrum of hospital and health system-based behavioral health services.
+She participates in collaborative efforts with HANYS members and advocates on their behalf with regulators, lawmakers and policy leaders.

-Aufiero has a Bachelor of Arts from the College of the Holy Cross and a Master of Studies in environmental law and Juris Doctorate degree from Vermont Law & Graduate School.
+Aufiero has a Bachelor of Arts degree from the College of the Holy Cross, and a Master of Studies degree in environmental law and Juris Doctorate degree from Vermont Law and Graduate School.
 She is a member of both the Massachusetts and New York Bars.

 Senior Vice President, Federal Policy